 “Wake up, we’ve got guests,” he said.
 He shot a wry glance at Alessia before continuing.
 “One has a demon’s wit and the other hoards rocks like a dragon hoards treasure.”

-In the dim firelight, for a fleeting moment, he almost looked content.
+In the dim firelight, he almost looked content.

 His eyes flicked to Alessia and Stella, assessing them in a single glance that lingered on the child’s fever-flushed face.

 “Stealing children now, are we?” he muttered, voice rough with sleep.
-He was already pushing himself upright to grab his waterskin.
-He handed it to Alessia without hesitation before turning to rummage for a clean cloth from his pack.
+He was already pushing himself upright, grabbing his waterskin.
+He handed it to Alessia without hesitation, then turned to rummage for a clean cloth.

 His movements were efficient and purposeful—the instincts of a warrior who had treated his fair share of wounded comrades.

-“Next time,” he grumbled at Odrian, dry but lacking any bite, “wake me before bringing thieves into our tent.”
+“Next time,” he grumbled at Odrian—dry but without bite—“wake me before bringing thieves into our tent.”

-Stella stirred at the voices, her small face scrunching in discomfort as she coughed, but didn’t wake.
-Her fingers twitched, like she was reaching for something.
+Stella stirred at the voices, her small face scrunching in discomfort as she coughed, but she didn’t wake.
+Her fingers twitched, as if reaching for something.

 Alessia worried her lip with her teeth.
 Stella’s breathing was too shallow, too quick, and her skin was alarmingly warm to the touch.